BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit La Paz, Bolivia, if I want to avoid the rain and still experience vibrant local life?
+When is the absolute best time to visit La Paz, Bolivia, if I want to avoid the rain but still experience vibrant local life?

 I've heard about the altitude in La Paz.
 What's the real deal, and how can I best prepare?

 The altitude is no joke – La Paz is one of the highest capital cities in the world!
-Take it *very* easy your first 24-48 hours.
-Drink tons of water, avoid alcohol and heavy meals, and consider sipping on 'mate de coca' (coca tea), which is readily available and genuinely helps.
-Many locals chew coca leaves too, but the tea is a gentler introduction for visitors.
+Take your first 24-48 hours very easy.
+Avoid alcohol and heavy meals, and focus on staying hydrated with water and coca tea (mate de coca), which is readily available and a lifesaver.
+Many travelers find that simply acclimatizing slowly makes a huge difference, so don't plan any strenuous hikes on your arrival day.

-Beyond the Witches' Market, what's a truly unique La Paz experience that most tourists miss?
+Beyond the Witches' Market, what's a truly unique cultural experience I shouldn't miss in La Paz?

 How many days do you need in La Paz, Bolivia?